SMITHsharon/navBar/readme.md

 ### Project Specs
-- Created a navigation bar out of an unordered list element.
+- Creates a navigation bar out of an unordered list element.
-- Added the following interactivity:
+- Adds the following interactivity:
 	- When the user hovers over one of the links, the color of the text changes.
 	- When the user hovers over one of the links, the background color of the element that contains the link changes.
 	- When the user clicks on one of the links, the element that contains the link grows in size by 5px on the left and right.